atcrane9/LFP-Plate/README.md

 ## Software

-3D models are edited using Autodesk Fusion360, and finished models are sliced (aka rendered) using PreForm Slicer 3.50.2.555
+3D models can be edited using any CAD software (Autodesk Fusion360 used in our case), and finished models were sliced (aka rendered) using PreForm Slicer 3.50.2.555

 ### Key Print Settings
 * Adaptive layer thickness